-Not acknowledged alarms or warming will be listed at the beginning.
+Unacknowledged alarms or warming will be listed at the beginning.
 Then the acknowledged but still existing alarm or warning are listed.
 At the end of the list the already solved warning and alarms are described.
-Between this groups the messages are listed chronological.
+Between these groups the messages are listed chronologically.